Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/rank_piv_sing_det.md

 <div style="text-align: justify">
 <p>The determinant of a matrix is simply the product of the pivots, with a
 negative sign if there were an odd number of row exchanges.
-Here we don't use the pivot function, as we also need the number of row exchanges as well:</p>
+Here we don't use the pivot function, as we also need the number of row exchanges:</p>
 </div>

 {% highlight python %}